 This is crucial because even though you are qualified to immigrate to Canada, employers may not recognize your education and professional background.
 As a result, you may discover that you have to get further education.
 Or, you may have to get a license to work in your profession in Canada.
 Regulated professions and certain trades such as electricians require a license.

-This infographic shows the key difference between credential evaluation and credential recognition
+This infographic shows the key difference between education evaluation and credential recognition

-Credential evaluation (also known as credential assessment) is a review of your educational background.
+Education evaluation (also known as education assessment) is a review of your educational background.
 This is necessary because employers will not always know how international schools compare to the Canadian education system.
-So a credential evaluation shows employers the value of your international education.
+So an education evaluation shows employers the value of your international education.

-In some cases, employers may request that you submit a credential evaluation when you apply for a role.
+In some cases, employers may request that you submit an education evaluation when you apply for a role.
 Or, they may require an evaluation from a specific organization such as World Education Services (WES) or another credential agency.

 When you do not require a license to work, it’s usually up to the employer to decide if you can perform the job based on your: